Naphat-siri/TimeSeriesAnalysis/README.md

 # Time Series Analysis Project

-This project demonstrates basic time series analysis techniques using Python, focusing on understanding data trends and forecasting.
+This project demonstrates basic time series analysis techniques on S&P500 using Python, focusing on understanding data trends and forecasting.
 The analysis is designed for educational purposes with optimized settings to save computational resources and time.

 ## Overview